elastic/kibana/src/plugins/data/server/server.api.md

     addScriptedField(name: string, script: string, fieldType?: string): Promise<void>;
     // (undocumented)
     deleteFieldFormat: (fieldName: string) => void;
+    // Warning: (ae-forgotten-export) The symbol "FieldAttrs" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    fieldAttrs: FieldAttrs;
     // (undocumented)
     fieldFormatMap: Record<string, any>;
     // Warning: (ae-forgotten-export) The symbol "IIndexPatternFieldList" needs to be exported by the entry point index.d.ts